bentley-historical-library/timewalk/README.md

 Create a `plugins/timewalk` directory in your ArchivesSpace directory, copy the repository into that directory, and add `timewalk` to your `AppConfig[:plugins]` list.

+Run `initialize-plugin.sh timewalk` in the ArchivesSpace `scripts` directory.
+You may need to make the timewalk directory group writable before AND after installing the plugin.

 ## Credits

 Created by Alexander Duryee at The New York Public Library.